 The Archive should have a formal Succession Plan, contingency plans, and/or escrow arrangements in place in case the Archive ceases to operate or the governing or funding institution substantially changes its scope.
+The formal Succession Plan should include planning for how the AIPs will be findable once they have been moved to a successor repository.

 Makes the information available